Villa Saint Martin: New site

 In 1951, the current building for the centre was bought.
 It was originally built in 1900.
 The house was officially opened as a retreat house on 21 June 1953 by the Archbishop of Montreal, Paul-Émile Léger.

 In the 1960s and 1970s the program of activities at the centre was expanded.
 The centre moved away from traditional weekend retreats for parish groups.
 More activity was focussed on married couples, and evening sessions were introduced.
 In the 1970s Alcoholics Anonymous groups started at the centre.
 In 1995, six- and eight-day retreats for smaller groups with personal spiritual directors were started.
 In 2001, more ecumenical projects were launched.

 Overview

 Retreats at the villa are based on the Spiritual Exercises of Ignatius of Loyola.
-A variety of retreats are offered, from the entire 30-day retreat to ones based on art, themed retreats, and retreats in daily life.
+A variety of retreats are offered, 3, 5, and 8 day accompanied retreats to ones based on art, themed retreats, and retreats in daily life.